Templates

 • software warranties and disclaimers.

-This template software licence agreement assumes that the parties are contracting B2B, that they are incorporated in the UK, and that English law applies.
+This software licence agreement template assumes that the parties are contracting B2B, that they are incorporated in the UK, and that English law applies.

 Customised to meet your needs